 This is the easiest and one of the most effective methods to remove minor jams in the sink.
 Take a note of the steps.

-For this method, you'll have to start with an empty sink, so wait for it to fully drain.
+You’ll have to start with an empty sink for this method, so wait for it to drain thoroughly.

-Slowly empty the pot in the drain.
-You'll immediately find the buildup dissolving but keep pouring until all of it passes through without filling up the sink.
+Slowly empty the pot into the drain.
+You’ll immediately find the buildup dissolving but keep pouring until all of it passes through without filling up the sink.

 If parts of the clog persist, you may need to pour another batch of boiling water down the drain.
 So, repeat as required.

 This is a helpful implement available in most houses, and as such, works perfectly to remove blocks.
 In this case, you have to follow these steps using a small plunger.

 First, you must take off the sink stopper.
 Pull it up and turn it anti-clockwise.

 Now, pour water into the basin and fill it up enough so it’s about 1 inch deep.
 Make sure not to fill up the entire bowl.

 Carefully position the plunger on the drain mouth and apply pressure to form a tight seal.
 After that, keep pumping the plunger for at least 15 seconds.

 Now slowly take off the plunger.
 Usually, the water moves down immediately as the clog is eliminated.
 Use a flashlight to probe deeper inside the drain if there’s a blockage down there.